ERP beyond your fridge

 Manage your batteries

-Use rechargable batteries for everything to protect our environment and keep them in a good shape by knowing when you charged them last.
+Nowadays we have countless batteries in our home.
+Keep them in a good shape by knowing when you charged them last.

 Custom fields/objects/lists